No evidence for p- or d-wave dark matter annihilation from local large-scale structure: Methods

 where we introduce an anisotropy parameter

 and $\Phi$ is the gravitational potential of the halo.

 We assume that all our halos have Navarro-Frenk-White (NFW) \citep{NFW_1997} density profiles

 with scale length $r_{\rm s}$, defined such that the concentration of the halo is $c = r_{\rm vir} / r_{\rm s}$ for virial radius $r_{\rm vir}$.
 In this work we use the mean mass-concentration relation of \citet{Prada12,Sanchez_Conde_2014} and assume zero scatter in this relation.
+Note that the use of an external mass--concentration relation is needed because the halo finder we used \cite{PHEW} does not calculate concentration on-the-fly.
+However, given the consistency of mass--concentration relations derived from $N$-body simulations \citep[see e.g.][]{Dutton_2014, diemerkravtsov_2015}, the method for adding the concentration~\citep{Prada12,Sanchez_Conde_2014} is not an important source of systematic error.
 Since the $J$ factor traces the square of the density, one may expect that subhalos or clumps may provide a significant contribution to the $J$ factor and should also be included.
 Although this is true for $s$-wave annihilation, the small velocity dispersion of these clumps means that the overall signal is dominated by the smooth component and we therefore ignore unresolved substructure.
 This approximation has been validated by explicitly calculating the $J$ factor for halos from hydrodynamical simulations \citep{Piccirillo_2022}, although we note that this conclusion does not hold for the case of Sommerfeld enhanced annihilation (see for example \citep{Facchinetti2022, Lacroix_2022}).
 We do not consider this case in this paper and leave it for future work.

-Defining the dimensionless radial coordinate $s \equiv r / r_{\rm vir}$, one finds that the radial velocity dispersion for circular orbits is (see Eq.
+Defining the dimensionless radial coordinate $\tilde{r} \equiv r / r_{\rm vir}$, one finds that the radial velocity dispersion for circular orbits is (see Eq.
 (14) in \citep{Lokas_2001})

 where $V_{\rm vir}$ is the virial velocity, and $\Li_2$ is the dilogarithm function.
 Similarly, for the extreme cases of a constant anisotropy parameter $\beta=0.5$ and $\beta=1.0$ one finds (see Eq.
 (15) and (16) from \citep{Lokas_2001})